lo-ise/antarctic-seaice-extent/README.md

 `arcpy.env.workspace` is the default workspace that all outputs will be saved to.
 The `arcpy.env.scratchWorkspace` is for all the temporary files that ArcGIS might create during the processing.

-`arcpy.env.outputCoordinateSystem` simply ensures that all outputs will be converted to an equal area projection.
-In this case EPSG 102020, which is South Polar Lambert Azimuthal Equal Area.
+`arcpy.env.outputCoordinateSystem` simply ensures that all outputs will be converted to an equal area projection,South Polar Lambert Azimuthal Equal Area.
 We will be calucating areas, so it is important to ensure we calculate on an equal area projection.

 Finally, `arcpy.env.overwriteOutput = True` prevents the annoyance of having to delete outputs from the database before repeats of the same process are completed.

 ## Extracting area of sea ice extent from one piece of data

-In order to extract the sea ice extent from the dataset of sea ice concetration, we need to chain together a series of functions.
+In order to extract the sea ice extent from the dataset of sea ice concentration, we need to chain together a series of functions.
 To do this we will use ArcPy commands.

-Before that though, choose a raster from the `data` directory and add it to ArcMap.
+Before that though, choose a raster from the `data_monthly` directory and add it to ArcMap.
 For this example we will use `nt_201401_f17_v1_1_s.tif` (January 2014).

 The workflow will be:

 1. Load in the raster data into an ArcPy object.
-2. Use raster conditional statement within the ArcGIS Spatial Analyst extension, to extract all cells that are 15% or above, indicating the extent of sea ice, and output a raster mask with all sea ice cells with the value of 1.
+2. Use raster conditional statement within the ArcGIS Spatial Analyst extension, to extract all cells that are 15% or above using a [conditional statement](http://help.arcgis.com/EN/ArcGISDesktop/10.0/Help/index.html#//009z00000005000000.htm), indicating the extent of sea ice, and output a raster mask with all sea ice cells with the value of 1.
 3. Convert the raster to a polygon feature class.
-Note, there might be more than one polygon geometry.
+Note, there might be more than one polygon feature.
 4. Total up the areas of the polygons within the feature class.

 Type the following into the Python prompt: